 70% success rate

-Enterprise Migrant is a federally-funded program to serve agricultural workers and their families by facilitating high school equivalency classes in English and Spanish for qualifying participants.
+Enterprise Migrant HEP (High School Equivalency Program) is a federally-funded program to serve agricultural workers and their families in different regions and states by facilitating high school equivalency classes in English and Spanish for qualifying participants.